Interlisp/maiko/README.md

-This is the implementation of the Medley Interlisp virtual machine, for a byte-coded Lisp instruction set and some low-level functions for connecting witih Lisp for access to display and disk etc.
+This is the implementation of the Medley Interlisp virtual machine, for a byte-coded Lisp instruction set and some low-level functions for connecting with Lisp for access to display and disk etc.

 There are make file fragments that include all the flags and variables you have to set for each hardware/OS target.